jericotimtim/TIMTIM-FINAL-OOP/README.md

 ---

-## Features
+## FEATURES
-Password Breach Check:
+1. **Password Breach Check**
-o   "Integrated with the "Have I Been Pwned" API to check if a password has been part of a breach."
+- Integrated with the "Have I Been Pwned" API to check if a password has been part of a breach.
-Password Suggestions:
+2. **Password Suggestions**
-o   "The program encourages users to create stronger passwords when weaknesses are detected."
+- The program encourages users to create stronger passwords when weaknesses are detected.
 Personalization: